Iberojet Flight Delay and Cancellation Compensation

 When flights are delayed or cancelled, airlines must offer you:

-Don’t forget to inquire with airline workers about these entitlements if your plans change.
-They are obligated to inform you about your rights when there’s a significant delay or cancellation.
+Remember to ask airline representatives about these entitlements if your plans change.
+They have to tell you about your rights when there’s a significant delay or cancellation.

 Iberojet Flight Delay Compensation

-Delays with flights from Iberojet can be very frustrating.
-However there’s a bright side: if you’re stranded for more than three hours owing to the airline’s fault, you might be able to get some compensation.
+Flight delays from Iberojet can be really annoying.
+However there’s a bright side: if you’re stuck waiting for more than three hours due to the airline’s fault, you might be able to get some compensation.

-Regulations in the UK and EU are in your favor.
-You could get up to €600 per person.
-What is important is when you reach your destination, not when you take off.
-So monitor your arrival time if you want to seek flight delay compensation.
+Regulations in the UK and EU are on your side.
+You could receive up to €600 per person.
+What is important is when you arrive, not when you take off.
+So keep an eye on your arrival time if you want to seek flight delay compensation.

 Less than 3 hoursBetween 3-4 hoursOver 4 hoursDistance